mmorth/Computer-Vision-Projects/README.md

-# OpenCV CprE 575
+# Computer Vision
-This repository contains the code from CprE 575 and the OpenCV Computer Vision I Course
+This repository contains the code from various self-learnings, courses, and certificates I have taken in Computer Vision